DAAAPSMarcoPolo/frontend/README.md

 This means you can edit code and the react will automatically reload and reserve at localhost :)
 You can now view your app at localhost

-* copy `src/utils/config.example.js` into `src/utils/config.js` and enter in the url running the backend
+* add your env variables which will be pulled from `src/utils/config.js`  the backend
+* your env files are ignored from git! so don't worry ;)
 * make sure you have the [backend](https://?) running
 * run `something` to serve the site :)